 - Member of Long-Term Conditions research cluster, School of Health Sciences, University of Surrey.

-- ECR Rep, School of Health Sciences, University of Surrey.
+- ECR Rep, School of Health Sciences and ECR rep for Faculty of Health and Medical Sciences, University of Surrey.

 My individual work to date has focused on social care support for adults with learning disabilities and the social and political rhetoric that often underpins public representations of how people with learning disabilities can live well.
 Amongst developed countries, this rhetoric is rooted in liberal philosophical traditions in which autonomy and self-determination are highly valued and are the cornerstone of these societies.
 I seek to explore and understand how these values are played out in the lives of people whose autonomy and self determination is limited by their cognitive and/or physical impairment(s).